steveswinsburg/sakai-widgets/README.md

 ### My Calendar
 When placed in a site will show the events for a site.
 When in a user's my workspace, will show a rollup of all events in all sites.

-(TODO)
+### Site Information
+A better `Site Information Display`
+Pulls the data from Site Info and dispalys it in an unobtrusive, collapsible view

 Currently requires Sakai 12, or backport these features:
 * https://jira.sakaiproject.org/browse/SAK-31206